 Although we’re not doing the physical labour, there’s a lot to think about as we finalize the scope of work and gather quotes.
 Waterproofing for instance is an important thing to keep in mind – especially when there’s no curb to hold back the water!
 But you’ll hear more about those things soon enough.
 We can’t wait to get started on the actual transformation of Mom’s bathroom.

-Mom is doing well now and is in good spirits but it’s difficult to watch as her memories slip away.
+Mom is doing well now and is in good spirits; she has her trusty friend Polly and my sister to keep her company!
+But it’s difficult to watch as her memories slip away.
 We’re going to do everything in our power to make sure she ages gracefully in the comfort of her own home 🙂 I think there will be some valuable take-aways in our upcoming posts if you ever find yourself in a similar situation.
 It should be an interesting and enlightening experience over the next few months to see how it all pans out.

 My advice to anyone reading this it to take on accessible-friendly projects while you’re still young and healthy enough to do it.
 It may seem counterintuitive, but thinking through your long term plan and making smart changes over the course of the years spent in your home can help you remain there as long as possible.
 One of the improvements we recently made to our ‘forever’ home is to add pull-out drawers in our kitchen so we don’t have to bend over to reach things.
 It’s a DIY improvement you can easily do yourself.